canonical/penpot-operator/docs/how-to/manage-users.md

-# How to Manage Penpot Users
+# How to manage Penpot users

-## Create a New Penpot User
+## Create a new Penpot user

 After Penpot has been deployed, you can run the following command to create a Penpot user.
 An email address and full name are required.